corndel-swe/js-chessington-woodde-ubs/README.md

    and visit `http://localhost:5173` to see Chessington in your browser.

+> [!TIP]
+>
+> When you run the web server, your terminal will be stuck in a process, meaning
+> you can't use it!
+You can always open a new one and leave the web server
+> running - it is normal to have several terminals open.
+>
+> To stop the server, hit `ctrl + C` on your keyboard.

 ## Exercises

 The exercises for each day are in the `docs` folder: